 Entomologists working with pest management, biological control, urban environments, and researching/studying "urban" or "suburban" insects in the lab or field; advanced students taking upper UG or grad courses in Landscape Entomology, including Dr. Held’s own course; Practitioners of landscape entomology and technicians, and countless locally owned operations that service local landscape management needs

-3. Plants are Active Participants in Urban Landscapes
+3. Plants as Active Participants in Urban Landscapes

 4. Abiotic Factors and Interactions with Urban Pests

-7. Biology of Pests Attacking Woody and Herbaceous Plants
+7. Insects and Mites Attacking Woody and Herbaceous Plants

 9. Insecticides: A Balance of Plant Protection and Environmental Stewardship

 - 12th September 2019